Thanksgiving Treats for Rabbits and Guinea Pigs

-Treats for your bunny
+Treats for your bunnies

-The easiest way to keep your rabbit’s treats separate from what gets tossed and what gets seasoned is to keep a bunny-bowl on the counter.
-Any trimmings that are meant for your rabbit can be scooped into a bowl and offered once you’re done with your meal prepping – just make sure all of your helping-hands in the kitchen know what this is for!
+The easiest way to keep your rabbit’s treats separate from what gets tossed and what gets seasoned is to keep a bunny bowl on the counter.
+Any trimmings that are meant for your rabbit can be scooped into a bowl and offered once you’re done with your meal prepping – just make sure all of your helping hands in the kitchen know what this is for.

-If you’re really feeling festive, you can also find many recipes online for rabbit-friendly baked goods like carrot cake or banana treats to make their holiday extra-special!
+If you’re really feeling festive, you can also find many recipes online for rabbit-friendly baked goods like carrot cake or banana treats to make their holiday extra special.

 Guinea pig goodies